xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 ## Step 4.
 Build the **Send gm** button, display messages, and stream new messages

-Now that the XMTP identity associated with your blockchain account address is connected to the XMTP network, you can send and receive messages from other XMTP identities on the network.
+Now that the XMTP identity associated with your blockchain account address is connected to the XMTP network, you can send and receive messages with XMTP.

 For simplicity, your "hello world" app enables you to send a preconfigured "gm" message (hello world) to your own already connected address.
 This makes it easy for you to immediately see the outcome of sending a message.

 1. In the `my-app`/`src` folder, update the existing `App.js` file to add a `sendMessage` constant, which sends the **gm** message to the connected address.
 Then create the **Send gm** button UI element that, when clicked, uses `sendMessage` to send the **gm** message.
 You can see these changes in the highlighted code.
-You can copy this code and paste it into the file, replacing all existing code. <!--what is `sendMessage`?
+Copy this code and paste it into the file, replacing all existing code. <!--what is `sendMessage`?
 I called it a constant - but is there something more accurate?
 And does the button "use" `sendMessage` - is the wording correct?--> <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/7e2ea197d9516fa93f75b5e866734cd06bf51cdc-->

     ```js {9-22,35,37-40} showLineNumbers
     import { useContext } from "react";